 If you are an internet radio station and like the sound of the IDs we use on CruiseOne Radio, get in touch here and we will produce some for your station at a price to suit a low budget or non-profit station.

 Above is part of our 2013 package.
 All files can be downloaded if you wish.
+We are continuing with these in 2014 but have some great new production material.

 THE CRUISE NETWORK